JKutt/transformers_segmentation/courses/deepMag/report/document.md

 Buried block model.
 ```

-Note that the axis are cell number.
-[Matplotlib](10.1109/MCSE.2007.55)’s `imshow()` was used for for simplicity.
-The forward simulations assumes a magnetization inclination and dip that are $90^o$ and along with a vertical inducing field.
+Note that the axis are cell number but units are 1e2 meters.
+This is a result of [Matplotlib](10.1109/MCSE.2007.55)’s `imshow()` that was used for for simplicity.

+Using the model in [](#simple3d), testing of the FFT kernel in various inducing field orientation is completed in the following.
+The forward simulation here assume a magnetization inclination and dip that are $90^o$ and along with a vertical inducing field ([](#simpledata)).

 ```{figure} ./figures/03-simplesimulated9090.png
 :name: simpledata